chrisramsay/docker-python/README.md

 # docker-python

 Docker machine for working on general Python projects.
+Has [IPython](https://ipython.org/) and [Jupyter](http://jupyter.readthedocs.io/en/latest/) installed.

 ## Build Script

 There is a `build.sh` file packaged here.
 This is to help with further development of the container.
 One of a number of possible options must be passed at run time.

-### build-latest
+### build

-Runs the standard `docker build` command with a few build arguments; tags as latest but picks up build version from the `VERSION` file.
+Runs the standard `docker build` command with a few build arguments; tags as both verson and latest picking up build version from the `VERSION` file.

-### build-version

-Runs the standard `docker build` command with a few build arguments; tags and adds build version from `VERSION` file.

 ### release